Valium Withdrawal and Detox

 Long half-life drugs such as diazepam and clonazepam are actually the preferred drugs used when people abuse other benzodiazepines.
 The recommended methodology is to taper the drug gradually.
 Medically supervised inpatient detox is advised if the client is addicted or abused Valium.
 However, tapering can be done on an outpatient basis for less severe cases.
 For high-dose detox, the original dose is reduced initially by 25% to 30%, then reduced about 5% to 10% weekly.
 Some clients are prescribed anticonvulsants for extremely high-dose benzo withdrawal.3 Pharmacological drugs used to help alleviate symptoms include the beta-adrenergic-receptor-blocking drug propranolol (used more commonly for opiate withdrawal).
 In some cases, antidepressant drugs may be prescribed, and for persistent and distressing insomnia, non-benzodiazepine hypnotics such as promethazine or chlormethiazole have shown some benefit.4

-After detox, rehab incorporates a variety of behavioral and alternative therapies to help clients address the underlying addiction and incorporate a holistic approach to improving their physical and mental health.
+After detox, treatment for Valium abuse incorporates a variety of behavioral and alternative therapies to help clients address the underlying addiction and incorporate a holistic approach to improving their physical and mental health.
 During individual and group therapy sessions and support groups, clients learn healthier coping mechanisms for dealing with life’s challenges and ways to avoid triggers.4

 - Detox from Valium.
 Addiction Blog website. http://prescription-drug.addictionblog.org/detox-from-valium/ Published March 10, 2013.
 Accessed February 22, 2017.

 - Diazepam Withdrawal.
 MD Health website. http://www.md-health.com/Diazepam-Withdrawal.html Updated February 22, 2017.
 Accessed February 22, 2017.